carlosjhr64/gtk2passwordapp/README.md

 ![gui](test/gui.png)

-Note: There was a breaking change in Ruby that affects TOTP.
-Edit the specification file to use `totp` gem version 1.0.1.

-    ~/.rbenv/versions/3.4.2/lib/ruby/gems/3.4.0/specifications/gtk2passwordapp-6.3.230117.gemspec
+Note: Due to breaking changes in Ruby, this project is broken.
+If you've been using Gtk2PasswordApp, you'll need to run it using Ruby 3.2(when it definitely worked).
+And then, please migrate out,
+as I don't think I'll be able to continue the maintanance.

 ## Description: